Exodromy: Aide-mémoire on étale homotopy types

 in $ \Top_{\infty} $.
-Since the shape is a left adjoint, we see that the shape of the \topos $ Y_{\ast,\et} $ coincides with the étale shape $ \Pi_{\infty}^{\et}(Y_{\ast}) $.
-Likewise, Friedlander's étale topological type coincides with the shape of the hypercomplete \topos given by the geometric realisation of the simplicial hypercomplete \topos \smash{$ \goesto{m}{Y_{m,\et}^{\hyp}} $}. \end{nul}
+Since the shape is a left adjoint, we see that the shape of the \topos $ X_{\ast,\et} $ coincides with the étale shape $ \Shapeet(X_{\ast}) $.
+Since hypercomplete \topoi are closed under colimits in $ \Top_{\infty} $, Friedlander's étale topological type coincides with the shape of the hypercomplete \topos given by the geometric realization of the simplicial hypercomplete \topos \smash{$ \goesto{[m]}{X_{m,\et}^{\hyp}} $}. \end{nul}